clemlesne/blue-agent/README.md

 ## Compatibility

+> [!NOTE]
 > Container images are both published to GitHub Container Registry and Docker Hub.
 URLs showed in the doc are GitHub Container Registry URLs, for simplicity.
 To use Docker Hub, replace `ghcr.io/clemlesne/azure-pipelines-agent` by `docker.io/clemlesne/azure-pipelines-agent`.
+Docker Hub images are signed and secured the same way.
+[See the images at hub.docker.com.](https://hub.docker.com/r/clemlesne/azure-pipelines-agent)

 | `Ref`                                                       | OS                                                                           | `Size`                                                                                                                        | `Arch`              | Support                                                                                                                                           |
 | ----------------------------------------------------------- | ---------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |